SmarterApp/SB_BIRT/README.md

  -Dbirt.app.debug.mode=Y
  -Dbirt.app.reportid.length=8
  -Dbirt.app.report.retention=30
- -Dbirt.app.cron.expression="*/5 * * * * *"
 ```

 ### Mongo DB Configuration
-BIRT Application connect to mongo DB to store report information.
+The BIRT application connects to a Mongo DB instance to store report information.

-Below are the two important object required to be created in mongo DB
+Below are the two important objects that must be created in mongo DB:
-* Database : `irt_report` [ Database name to be used in JVM configuration for property `mongo.db.name`.]
+* Database Name : `irt_report` [ To be used in JVM configuration for property `mongo.db.name`.]
-* Collection Name : `test_results`
+* Collection Name : `test_results` and `birt_statistics`

 ### UI Framework